Thoemi09/omegamaxent_interface/doc/reference/contents.rst

 For Green or correlation functions of the form :math:`\langle T_{\tau} o_i(\tau) o_j^\dagger\rangle`, where :math:`o_i` and :math:`o_j` are operators corresponding to the same type of excitations, e.g. electronic excitations, the parameters `mu and nu`_ should be left equal to 1.
 On the other hand, for a correlation function of the form :math:`\langle T_{\tau} p(\tau) q^\dagger\rangle`, where :math:`p` and :math:`q` correspond to different types of excitations, different values of `mu and nu`_ should be tried to find a stable result.
 See Ref. [#AuxME]_ for more details.

 If your matrix Green's function has the symmetry :math:`G_{ji}=G_{ij}`, set inv_sym_ =True.
-Then, only the upper part of the matrix will actually be computed, which reduces the required to computational demand by a factor of two.
+Then, only the upper part of the matrix will actually be computed, which reduces the required computational demand by a factor of two.

 Simple example of usage